dnsimple/dnsimple-java/CONTRIBUTING.markdown

 ## Tests

 Submit unit tests for your changes.
 You can test your changes on your machine by [running the test suite](#testing).

+## Releasing

+Releasing may only be done by one of the DNSimple team members (specifically Anthony as of today).

+Once `~/.m2/settings.xml` is updated to include the ossrh server configuration and the ossrh profile with the GPG passphrase for using the private key for signing, deployment is then done with the command:

+`mvn clean deploy`